 Academic Computing and Electronic Communications (ACEC): This committee works with administrative personnel and other governance bodies to support and improve the academic computing and telecommunications environment at KU and to develop policy concerning information security, intellectual property rights, and other matters relating to information technology.

-The Committee on Academic Computing and Electronic Communication shall be composed of four faculty members, one of whom shall be from the Libraries, serving staggered three‑year terms, one faculty member of the Faculty Senate appointed for a one-year term, three representatives from the staff serving staggered three-year terms, two students, an undergraduate and a graduate serving one‑year terms, appointed by the student body president.
-The Director of Information Technology or designee and the KU Privacy Officer shall serve as ex officio, nonvoting members.
+The Committee on Academic Computing and Electronic Communication shall be composed of ten voting members: five faculty members, one of whom shall be from the Libraries, serving staggered three‑year terms, three staff members serving staggered three-year terms; and two students, one undergraduate and one graduate student each serving a one‑year term, appointed by the student body president.
+The Director of Information Technology or designee and the Director of Institutional Compliance or designee shall serve as ex officio, nonvoting members.
 The members of the committee should be selected so that they will be broadly representative of the University faculty and students by user groups and disciplines.

 Faculty: David Guth, Journalism, (2018)

 Staff: Jennifer Talbott, Spencer Museum of Art (2017)

 Staff: Brad McClung, IT, (2017)